Faustvii/StartupManager/README.md

 You can install the application through [Scoop](https://github.com/lukesampson/scoop) if you have my bucket installed.

-I recommend installin through scoop to have the app accessible on your "path"
+I recommend installing through scoop to have the app accessible on your "path"

 `scoop bucket add Faustvii 'https://github.com/Faustvii/scoop-bucket.git'`